Canadian Free Trade Agreement: Background

 As one of the most decentralized federations in the world, the question of internal economic and trade barriers in Canada has long been a controversial one.
-An important consequence of the division of powers between federal and provincial authorities under Canada's constitution (Constitution Act, 1867) was the establishment of separate systems of regulation for each provinces, resulting in regulatory diversity and non-tariff internal trade barriers between provinces, often cited as a reason for Canada’s lagging productivity growth.
+An important consequence of the division of powers between federal and provincial authorities under Canada's constitution (Constitution Act, 1867) was the establishment of separate systems of regulation for each province, resulting in regulatory diversity and non-tariff internal trade barriers between provinces, often cited as a reason for Canada's lagging productivity growth.
 Section 121 of the Constitution Act stated that "All Articles of the Growth, Produce, or Manufacture of any one of the Provinces shall, from and after the Union, be admitted free into each of the other Provinces".
 Despite this, provinces could continue with pre-existing customs and excise laws.

-Original Agreement (Agreement on Internal Trade, 1995)
+Original agreement (Agreement on Internal Trade, 1995)

 The Agreement on Internal Trade (AIT) was an intergovernmental agreement entered into by the federal government and all ten provinces in 1994 with the goal of eliminating internal barriers to economic mobility within Canada.

 The AIT came into effect in 1995 and eliminated barriers to free movement of people, goods, services and investments within Canada.
 Although motivated primarily by economic considerations, the AIT was seen by some as an attempt to renew the Canadian federation, building on previous failed attempts to amend the Constitution (e.g., the Charlottetown Accord), but through non-constitutional means.

 In 2010, another interprovincial free trade deal between just four provinces (called the New West Partnership) came into effect between Alberta, British Columbia, Saskatchewan, and Manitoba building on and going further than AIT.

-Updated Agreement (Canadian Free Trade Agreement, 2017)
+Updated agreement (Canadian Free Trade Agreement, 2017)

 In December 2014, federal, provincial and territorial governments began negotiations to strengthen and modernize the AIT, guided by direction from premiers and the federal government to level the playing field for trade and investment in Canada.

 At the annual summer Council of the Federation in July 2016, held in Whitehorse in the Yukon, the 13 premiers announced that they had concluded negotiations and had reached an agreement in principle to replace the AIT with a new, updated free trade agreement that would cover most of the Canadian economy and include a "negative list" approach, where sectors had to be explicitly exempted to avoid being covered.

-The new Canadian Free Trade Agreement (CFTA) resulted from these negotiations, entering into force on July 1, 2017 and representing an updated and more comprehensive framework for internal trade within Canada, addressing some of the limitations faced by the earlier agreement.
+The new Canadian Free Trade Agreement (CFTA) resulted from these negotiations, entering into force on July 1, 2017, and representing an updated and more comprehensive framework for internal trade within Canada, addressing some of the limitations faced by the earlier agreement.